 Another popular use for Katsuobushi is to mix into rice dishes or recipes containing rice such as onigiri.
 The result is a much more flavorful dish that is also healthy!

-Katsuobushi is easy to find in Japanese supermarkets and online at Amazon.com.
+Katsuobushi is easy to find in Japanese supermarkets and at our online store!
 You can even purchase a complete block of it, but you will then need a special shaver as well.
 So it’s a lot easier and inexpensive to purchase a packet of flakes.
 Try Katsuobushi today on some of your dishes in place of salt and pepper and you won’t regret!